alias-mac/blog/content/blog/2013-02-16-secure-login-drupal/index.md

 published: true
 ---

-While its ok to serve a blog or a web page in normal HTTP protocol, when you login into your CMS (or any other web application you might use) should be done using a more secure protocol (HTTPS).
+While it's ok to serve a blog or a web page in normal HTTP protocol, when you login into your CMS (or any other web application you might use) should be done using a more secure protocol (HTTPS).

 [Drupal](https://drupal.org) is a great CMS (I'm never tired of writing this 🙂) and allows you to serve your pages in standard HTTP while forcing the login to be secure.